clj-kondo/clj-kondo/doc/config.md

 - `:warn-on-reflection`: warns about not setting `*warn-on-reflection*` to true in Clojure namespaces.
 - `:unused-value`: warns about unused values.
+- `:redundant-call`: warns about redundant calls, mostly macros and functions that return their first argument as a no-op
+- `:redundant-str-call`: warn about unnecessary `str` calls

 You can enable these linters by setting the `:level`: